 With the political tide turning against the Janata, Mrs Gandhi began plotting her return to the national stage.
 Urs, who had masterminded the Karnataka victory for the Congress (I), was deemed to be expendable once the subordinate castes, classes and religious minorities in the north began showing clear signs of disillusionment with the agrarianism of Janata's predominantly middle to richer caste and class conglomeration, and the urban communalism of its commercial supporters.
 On the eve of the 1980 elections Indira Gandhi struck a deal with Bahuguna and named him the general secretary of her party.
 This was designed to win back the support of Harijans and Muslims in the UP.
 The KHAM strategy was also revitalized in Gujarat and successfully neutralized Morarji Desai.
 The Congress won a decisive victory in the 1980 parliamentary elections, successfully overturning the electoral verdict of 1977 in the northern and central states while at the same time holding on to the advantage in the south.
 Since the Janata party had dismissed the Congress-led state governments in nine northern and central states in the aftermath of their victory in parliamentary elections in 1977, the Congress returned the compliment in 1980 and managed to slot in Congress-led state governments in most of these states.
-In a slight variation of Mrs Gandhi's tactic in 1977 and in 1980 to bring the momentum of a parliamentary victory to bear on the outcome of state-level elections.
+In a slight variation of Mrs Gandhi's tactic in 1971-2 to delink parliamentary and state elections, an attempt was made in 1977 and in 1980 to bring the momentum of a parliamentary victory to bear on the outcome of state-level elections.